TheIgorMC/mysite/site01/docs/api/APIspec.md

 **Notes:**
 - Position (`rank`) is the **official rank scraped from Fitarco website** - NOT recalculated
 - Supports up to 4 scores (useful for Outdoor competitions: `punteggio1`, `punteggio2`, `punteggio3`, `punteggio4`)
-- `media_punti` contains the average of all scores
+- `data_qualificazione` shows the date when the qualification result was achieved
-- `data_aggiornamento` shows when the cache was last updated
+- `data_aggiornamento` shows when the cache was last updated from Fitarco
 - Results are ordered by official rank first, then by total score
 - Division parameter supports partial matching with wildcards (e.g., "Compound" matches "Arco Compound")
 - Data comes from `MAT_ranking_cache` table which is periodically updated by scraping the official Fitarco rankings